0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	lgdt	gdt(%ebp)
 ```

-Here we put the address from `ebp` with `gdt` offset into the `eax` register, next we put this address into `ebp` with offset `gdt+2` and load the Global Descriptor Table with the `lgdt` instruction.

-Let's look at the Global Descriptor Table definition:
+Here we put the base address from `ebp` register with `gdt` offset into the `eax` register.
+Next we put this address into `ebp` regist with offset `gdt+2` and load the `Global Descriptor Table` with the `lgdt` instruction.
+To understand magic with `gdt` offsets we need to look at the definition of the `Global Descriptor Table`.
+We can find its definition in the same source code [file](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S):

 ```assembly
 	.data